 ZED Commercial Technology Center

 Leveraging the site’s climate and its abundant solar resources, the CTC is designed to create its own power through a rooftop solar array that achieves the Net Zero design standard.
-By scaling the magnitude of the array to its maximum, the resulting solar umbrella is capable of generating 3.2 megawatts of power each hour: estimated energy consumption for the CTC is approximately 4,650,000 Kwh per year, creating 9,300,000 kWh of surplus energy available for use by other developments within ZED Mariel.
+By scaling the magnitude of the array to its maximum, the resulting solar umbrella can generate 3.2 megawatts of power each hour: estimated energy consumption for the CTC is approximately 4,650,000 kWh per year, creating 9,300,000 kWh of surplus energy available for use by other developments within ZED Mariel.